meawoppl/babyfood/README.md

 GerberWriter Limitations:

-1. Does not check polygon legitimacy
+1. Does not check polygon legitimacy (complicated!)
-3. Does not check for polygon closure wrt. to file precision
+2. Does not check for polygon closure wrt. to file precision, only exact values

+Next steps:

+1. Testing gerber/drill for proper behavior with united calls
+2. Adding examples to the testing process.
+3. Shapely layer.
+Used to do DRU checks.
+4. Cairo layer.
+Use for visualization.
+5. Dumb route generation approach
+6. Work out of tiny-turtle PCB and test fab runs!